-IEDP has a unique emphasis on explicit exploration of the therapeutic relationship as a basis on which therapeutic techniques can build.
-The encounter of two people creates a unique interpersonal current, flowing in largely unconscious and mysterious ways.
+IEDP has a unique emphasis on explicit exploration of the real relationship between therapist and patient, as a basis on which therapeutic techniques can build.
+The encounter of two people creates a unique interpersonal current, flowing in largely unconscious ways.
 This represents a fundamental part of the actual relationship as well as of the transformational process.

-- Emotional Maieutics
+- AX Emotional Maieutics

-- Defense Restructuring
+- SO Self-Other Restructuring

 Ferruccio Osimo, MD can be contacted at: firstname.lastname@example.org.